Research & Grants

 Undertaking research on our Nature Reserves

-If you wish to undertake research on our nature reserves you will need to apply.
-To find out how, please contact us.
+If you wish to carry out research on our nature reserves please submit the below:

 Nature Foundation undertakes a regular grants program, funded by donations from our generous supporters.
 This program proudly funds research that contributes to the conservation of South Australia’s biodiversity and habitats, and supports university students and researchers in their work and careers.

-We prioritise grants that align with our science strategy and focus on our nature reserves, our conservation programs or Water For Nature program.
+We prioritise grants that align with our science strategy and focus on our nature reserves, or our conservation programs.
+The selection committee will favour research projects that are based on Nature Foundation reserves, or inform conservation management of the threatened fauna and flora species present on those nature reserves.

-For more information see grant categories.
-Please see how to apply for a grant.
+For more information see grant categories and how to apply for a grant.

 Outcomes and Research Papers